vre-hub/vre-hub.github.io/src/pages/index.md

 ![image](../../static/img/vre-bubble.png)

 1. A federated and reliable **Authentication and Authorization** layer
-2. A **federated distributed storage** solution (the Data Lake), providing functionalities for data injection and replication through a Data Management framework (Rucio)
+2. A **federated distributed storage** solution (the ESCAPE Data Lake), providing functionalities for data injection and replication through a Data Management framework (Rucio)
 3. A **computing** cluster supplying the processing power to run full analyses with Reana, a re-analysis software
 4. An enhanced **notebook interface** with containerised environments to hide the infrastructure’s complexity from the user.